scindex/scindex/scindex.md

 ### Section: I99 - Provisional INTERFACES Section
 _A temporary holding section for INTERFACES components that do not fit into any other defined section.
 Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **I9900**: Provisional INTERFACES Section Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Provisional INTERFACES Section section.

 - **I9999**: Uncategorized INTERFACES Component
   - *Description*: A provisional item for a component in the INTERFACES division that lacks a formal section or item category.
 Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: N - DISTRIBUTION & PACKAGING
 *This division defines the final form of the software product as delivered to the end-user or system.*

+### Section: N00 - DISTRIBUTION & PACKAGING Summary
+_A high-level summary of the entire DISTRIBUTION & PACKAGING division._

+- **N0000**: Overall DISTRIBUTION & PACKAGING Summary
+  - *Description*: A document that provides a high-level summary, architectural vision, or guiding principles for the entire DISTRIBUTION & PACKAGING division.

 ### Section: N01 - Packaged & Deployed Artifacts
 _The final form of the software as a distributable or deployable unit.
 Includes installers, container images, firmware, and reusable libraries for consumption by end-users or other systems._

+- **N0100**: Packaged & Deployed Artifacts Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Packaged & Deployed Artifacts section.

 - **N0110**: Desktop Installers
   - *Description*: Packages used to install software on desktop operating systems, such as MSI for Windows, DMG for macOS, and .deb for Debian-based Linux.